 Ottawa is the perfect city to walk around and celebrate the festive season as you can put on some skates and explore the city via the Rideau Canal.

-- Byward Market (Monday-Friday, 9am-5pm throughout the year) – “A favourite holiday destination is the Byward Market which is illuminated by thousands of lights and you can browse the many market stalls selling Christmas trees, wreaths, maple syrup and handmade gift ideas.
+“A favourite holiday destination is the Byward Market which is illuminated by thousands of lights, and you can browse the many market stalls selling Christmas trees, wreaths, maple syrup and handmade gift ideas.
 On the weekends you can even enjoy a free horse-drawn wagon ride around the market.”

 One unique place to celebrate Christmas in Canada is Vancouver.
 If you’re lucky enough to be spending time in the city over the festive season, then you’ll be delighted to see the city’s bounty of Christmas lights, markets and events against the backdrop of the snowy Coast Mountain Range.

-Gemma and Craig from Two Scots Abroad have visited Vancouver at Christmas and love both of them: “There are a number of shows and shopping opportunities throughout Vancouver.
+Gemma and Craig from Two Scots Abroad have visited Vancouver at Christmas and loved it: “There are a number of shows and shopping opportunities throughout Vancouver.
 On weekends you can escape to ski at Whistler or snow-show at Joffre Lake.
 The sunsets on the Sunshine Coast are worth the ferry ride.”

 A lot happens in the city during this time of year!